-- Attend customized professional and life skills workshops on Friday mornings (date, time, and location to be decided later).
+- attend customized professional and life skills workshops on Friday mornings (date, time, and location to be decided later), and

 To celebrate the conclusion of the MLK Summer Scholars summer program, a recognition ceremony and photo exhibit event will be held to honor the students at the end of the program.
-Students will be joined by friends and family, and will have the opportunity to network with city officials and community leaders.
+Students will be joined by friends and family.
+They will have the chance to network with City officials and community leaders.

 The Snap Shot Photography Program is made possible via a partnership between: